rng-guy/NFSMWBartender/README.md

 # 3 - What should I know before I use Bartender?

-The two feature sets of this mod each come with caveats and limitations.
-To avoid nasty surprises and game instability, make sure you understand them all before you use this mod in any capacity.

-Both feature sets of this mod should be **compatible** with all VltEd, Binary, and most .asi mods.
-All known and notable exceptions to this are explicitly mentioned in this section.
+If improperly configured, this mod can cause **stability issues** in your game due to how much control it gives you over the game's cop-spawning logic.
+Also, the way this mod reads its configuration files has a few built-in assumptions that you should be aware of before you edit any of them.

+To help you avoid nasty surprises and instability, the following two subsections cover everything you need to know to make informed decisions when you edit the configuration files of this mod.

+The following two subsections also contain **compatibility notes** for any mods known to conflict with Bartender in any way; however, each of its two feature sets should be compatible with all [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html), [Binary](https://github.com/SpeedReflect/Binary/releases), and most .asi mods that do not modify the game's cop-spawning logic directly.

 &nbsp;